Brian Farioli

-Brian Farioli (born 19 February 1998) is an Argentine professional footballer who plays as a midfielder for Colón.
+Brian Farioli (born 19 February 1998) is an Argentine professional footballer who plays as a midfielder for Central Córdoba SdE, on loan from Colón.

 Career

 Farioli progressed through the youth ranks of Colón, having signed in 2009 from Santa Fe FC.
 In September 2019, the midfielder was promoted into the first-team squad of the Primera División club; notably being an unused substitute for a Copa Sudamericana semi-final first leg with Atlético Mineiro.
 Days later, on 22 September, Farioli made his professional debut after coming off the bench to replace Tomás Chancalay in a 3–2 league defeat to Lanús.